-long maxImmortal,
+long maxImmortal, '''

-long allocationRate) '''
+long allocationRate) throws IllegalRealtimeArgumentException

-Creates a MemoryParameters object with the given values and mayUseHeap returns true.
+Creates a MemoryParameters object with the given values.

 - maxInitialArea-A limit on the amount of memory the schedulable may allocate in its initial scoped memory area.
 Units are in bytes.
 When zero, no allocation is allowed in the memory area.
 When the initial memory area is not a ScopedMemory, this parameter has no effect.
 To specify no limit, use UNLIMITED. - maxImmortal-A limit on the amount of memory the schedulable may allocate in the immortal area.
 Units are in bytes.
 When zero, no allocation is allowed in immortal.
 To specify no limit, use UNLIMITED. - allocationRate-A limit on the rate of allocation in the heap.
 Units are in bytes per second of wall clock time.
 When allocationRate is zero, no allocation is allowed in the heap.
 To specify no limit, use UNLIMITED.
 Measurement starts when the schedulable is first released for execution; not when it is constructed.
 Enforcement of the allocation rate is an implementation option.
 When the implementation does not enforce allocation rate limits, it treats all positive allocation rate limits as UNLIMITED.
-Setting this parameter to UNREFERENCED is undefined unless the memory module is available.

-IllegalRealtimeArgumentException-when any value other than positive, zero, or UNREFERENCED is passed as the value of maxInitialArea, maxImmortal, or allocationRate.
+IllegalRealtimeArgumentException-when any value less than zero is passed as the value of maxInitialArea, maxImmortal, or allocationRate.